-simply called RCE and in future hacking classes we will discuss it in depth with practical reverse engineering examples.
-We will cover complete reverse code engineering concepts one by one and i have divided the tutorial into 8-10 different parts which will give you a complete idea of RCE and different tools like IDA pro and other debuggers like ollydbg, disassemblers, obfuscators etc.
+Today I will teach you the basics of Reverse Code Engineering, simply called RCE, and in future hacking classes we will discuss it in-depth with practical reverse engineering examples.
+We will cover complete reverse code engineering concepts one by one.
+I have divided the tutorial into 8-10 different parts which will give you a complete idea of RCE and different tools like IDA pro and other debuggers like ollydbg, disassemblers, obfuscators etc.

-Today we will discuss what is reverse code engineering?
-How its useful for ethical hacking?
-Common terms used in reverse engineering.
-In next post i will share the coding tutorials for Assembly Language and Register manipulation and memory heap basics that i normally use to reverse engineer any program, software or windows file.
-So friends, lets start our hacking class of reverse engineering.
+Today we will discuss what exactly reverse code engineering is, how it’s useful for ethical hacking, and common terms used in reverse engineering.
+In my next post, I will share the coding tutorials for Assembly Language and Register manipulation and memory heap basics that I normally use to reverse engineer any program, software, or windows file.
+Let’s begin.

 What is Reverse Engineering?

-Have you ever noticed, say any famous company like Apple made an application or introduced a new feature and after few days you find that some other company also introduced the same.
+Have you ever noticed a time when a famous company, such as Apple, unveils a new app or feature, only to see other companies release something similar in the following days?
 The magic behind this is a technique known as reverse code engineering.
-They decode or reverse engineer their programs or applications to get the basic structure of the original program and then following the structure, codes their own application and what hackers do they reverse engineer the code and make keygens and patches to crack the application and in some cases releases the source codes like what happened in case of NORTON( Internet security Giant).
+They decode or reverse engineer their programs or applications to get the basic structure of the original program and then following the structure, code their own application.
+Hackers reverse engineer the code and make keygens and patches to crack the applications, and in some cases release the source codes, like what happened in the case of NORTON (an internet security giant).

-Ahh.. more technology related.
-I will explain you in better way.
-As the name suggest reverse engineer means if you have something that is already made, in computer field say exe, binary or simply installer package.
-Now what reverse engineering is, decoding the exe or binary in such as fashion that we will get original source code or some what near to it or get the basic architecture of the design.
-Consider an example, you have a wall made of bricks, here bricks are base material to build the wall.
-Now what we want to do is we want to obtain all the bricks from the wall.
-Similarly we have an executable or dll file and we know programs are made from coding only, so source codes are base material in building executable.
-So we want to obtain the source code from the executable or some what near to it.
-As when you break wall also to get the bricks some bricks are also got broken and that’s all depend type of material used to fix or mend bricks to make the wall.
-Similarly the retrieval of source code from executable depends upon how securely software is being packed and type of cryptography or packer is used by its designer.
+Let me explain in a different way.
+As the name suggests, reverse engineering means that if something is already made in computer field like exe, binary, or simply installer package, you decode the exe or binary in such as fashion that we will get original source code or something that closely resembles it, to get the basic architecture of the design.
+Consider an example, you have a wall made of bricks, here bricks are the base material that built the wall.
+Now we want to obtain all the bricks from the wall.
+Similarly, we have an executable or dll file and we know programs are made from coding only, so source codes are the base material in the building’s executable.
+We want to obtain the source code from the executable, or something that closely resembles it.
+When you break the wall to get the bricks, some bricks got broken, the type of material used to mend the bricks and rebuild the wall is very important.
+Similarly, the retrieval of the source code from executable depends upon how securely software is being packed and what type of cryptography or packer is used by its designer.

-I can guarantee most of internet users use cracks or keygens or patches.
-Have you ever tried to understand how they are made.
-Ahhh… I know you haven’t.
-So let me give you clear information.
-All the keygens or cracks or patches of software’s are made by technique called Reverse Engineering.
-Oops… I was going to tell the benefits.. what i am telling…negative features… But these are features of reverse engineering my friends and most commonly used by all famous organizations as its a part of their Program promoting methodolgy.
-They wants users base that’s why they themselves releases keygens and patches of their software’s so that their market visibility ratio will be maintained otherwise open source will acquire their place.
-Like what famous companies like Microsoft, Adobe do, do you think they cant develop a software that can’t be cracked.
-Its two easy but they avoid it because if they do so people will look for open source alternatives and by this, they will loose their customer base simply called Market visibility.
+I can guarantee internet users use cracks or keygens or patches.
+Have you ever tried to understand how they are made?
+All keygens or cracks or patches in various software are made by a technique called Reverse Engineering.
+These are features of reverse engineering and most commonly used by famous organizations as a part of their programs promoting methodology.
+Companies need a user base, so they themselves release keygens and patches of their software so that their market visibility ratio will be maintained, otherwise open source will acquire their place.
+Even famous companies like Microsoft and Adobe avoid releasing software that can’t be cracked, because if they do so people will look for open source alternatives and the companies will lose their customer base.
+This is called Market Visibility.

 - Product analysis: To examine how a product works